ASL Airlines Hungary Flight 7332

 ASL Airlines Hungary Flight 7332 was a cargo flight operating for DHL from Paris–Charles de Gaulle Airport, France, to Bergamo Orio al Serio Airport, Italy.
-On 5 August 2016, the aircraft overran the runway while landing at Bergamo in poor weather, and came to rest on a nearby road.
+On 5 August 2016, the Boeing 737-400 overran the runway while landing at Bergamo in poor weather, and came to rest on a nearby road.
 The airport was closed for almost three hours after the crash, and flights were rescheduled or rerouted to Malpensa Airport.
 The two-person crew suffered serious injuries.